All the electricity providers in Ireland have higher standing charges for rural households compared to urban ones.

 ESB Networks charges your Electricity Supplier for use of the Electricity Distribution System.

 There is no such distinction for gas standing charges – because all the gas networks are in urban areas

 Urban or Rural Electricity Charges?

-You can check if you are on a rural or urban residential standing charge by looking at the top right-hand corner of your bill.
+You can check if you are on a rural or urban residential standing charge by looking at the top right-hand corner of your electricity bill.
 You will see either DG1 or DG2 just underneath the MPRN.